Understanding the Differences Between Pipe Relining and Pipe Replacement

 What is Pipe Replacement?

 Pipe replacement involves digging up portions of the yard/sidewalk/driveway where underground pipes are located.
-These areas could contain damaged pipes, or highly corroded ones either from negligence or aging.
+These areas could contain damaged pipes, or highly damaged ones due to age or neglect.

-- They then install a new pipeline in place of the one they had previously installed.
+- Then, they install another pipeline in place of the old one.

-- It is suitable for pipes with severe damage If you have to replace pipes that are suffering from significant damage or corrosion, pipe replacement is the best option.
+- It is suitable for pipes with severe damage - When you need to replace pipes that are suffering from significant corrosion or damage, pipe replacement is the best option.

-- Longer life span – The new pipeline that is installed by pipe replacement has a lengthy lifespan (75 up to 100 years) which makes it a great solution for homeowners who want the best solution for their home.
+- Longer life span – The new pipeline replaced with pipe has a long life (75 to 100 years) which makes it a great option for homeowners looking for an ongoing solution.

-- Extraction work that is costly for pipe replacement can be costly and time-consuming.
+- The work of excavation required for pipe replacement can be long and costly.

 - It is time-consuming.
-Pipe replacements could take several weeks, based on the size of the work and depth of excavations required.
+Pipe replacements can take a few weeks based on the size of the work and the extent of excavation required.

 Which one is best for you?

-The choice between either relining or repairing your pipes mostly is contingent on the extent of damage caused.
-If your pipes have small damages, like cracks or leaks of a minor size, it is likely that relining is the better option since it’s less costly and also quicker than traditional pipe replacements.
+The decision of replacement or relining your pipes mostly depends on the extent of damage caused.
+If your pipes suffer from small damages, like cracks or minor leaks, then it is likely that relining is a more appropriate choice since it’s less expensive and is also faster than traditional pipe replacements.

 Pipe Relining | Pipe Replacement | |